 Inspections

 1. The Inspector decides upon the manner of execution of the inspections [in accordance with any applicable Standard and taking into account the Guidelines].
-Inspections may be carried out [announced, unannounced,] remotely, virtually or onsite [at a Contractor’s ship, installation, or office premises], or a combination of these.
+Inspections may be carried out

-[[1.
-Alt.
-The Inspector shall determine the manner of execution of inspection which shall be carried out without notice either physically or virtually.]
+onsite at a Contractor’s ship or installation,

+remotely or virtually, or

+a combination of these.

-1.bis is [For an announced inspection,] The Chief Inspector shall give [adequate]/[reasonable] [written] notice, [which may vary] depending upon the chosen manner of [execution]/[inspection] pursuant to paragraph 1,] to a Contractor of the inspection.
+1.bis In the event of an onsite inspection, the Chief Inspector shall give [written] notice reasonably in advance of the inspection to a Contractor [and Sponsoring State].
 This notice shall contain:

 (a) information about the manner of execution of the planned inspection;